-The 13 Channel Menu buttons access menus that affect the delegated channel
+The 13 Channel Menu buttons access menus that affect the delegated channel images on the Local Source and Local Target planes.

-- 3D TRANS affect the image in three dimensional space.
+- 3D TRANS affects the image in three dimensional space.
 Position the image in Source or Target space, then resize it, rotate it or moves its axis. - 2D TRANS affects the image in two dimensional space.
-Use this menu to change horizontal and vertical size and to position the image upstream (Pre controls) or downstream (Post controls) of all 3D controls. - BORDER/CROP add borders to the image and adjusts their color and size.
-Or, you can crop the image edges. - MULTI give your images a mosaic quality or tiles them.
+Use this menu to change horizontal and vertical size and to position the image upstream (Pre controls) or downstream (Post controls) of all 3D controls. - BORDER/CROP adds borders to the image and adjusts their color and size.
+Or, you can crop the image edges. - MULTI gives your images a mosaic quality or tiles them.
 Use this button for accessing motion detect. - COLOR CRCTR gives you independent color correction for RGB and YUV components.
 Includes adjustments for gain, gamma and knee. - COLOR MODIFY allows special effect coloring such as solarizing, luma tinting and chrominance and luminance inversion. - INPUT selects the video source for the delegated channel, chooses the videos placement on the near or far side of the channel and allows you to inverts freeze or blur the source. - WARP adds "Salvador Dali-like" effects: ripples, swirls, rings, page turns, etc. - LIGHT SOURCE- adds realistic lighting effects to your image.
 Dual color lighting can be positioned in 3D space.
 Choose flood, bar or spotlight effects.

 - TEXTURE adds surface textures that combine beautifully with light sourcing and warps for realistic effects.
 Add textures from incoming video or from the internal texture framestore. - KEY Sets the configuration for the B (or twin) channel to process video, key or shadow.
-You can also adjust key and shadow clip and gain settings. - CORNER PIN contains two functions.
+You can also adjust key and shadow clip and gain settings.
+This is not applicable in the single (1) channel HD mode. - CORNER PIN contains two functions.
 The Corner Pinning controls lets you pick up and tack any or all corners of the image into any four cornered position.
 Great for effects like placing video into a billboard.
-The AutoCube function prepares Dveous/HD to build any polygonal shape: cube, slab, etc. - OUTPUT selects the transparency and key priority of the A channel over the B channel.
+The AutoCube function prepares Dveous/MX to build any polygonal shape: cube, slab, etc. - OUTPUT selects the transparency and key priority of the A channel over the B channel.